B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 6. User-Generated Content (UGC)

-According to Nielsen, 92% of people trust recommendations from other users more than company advertisements.
-UGC is modern word-of-mouth advertising on a large scale.
+According to Nielsen, 92% of people trust recommendations from other users more than brand advertising.
+That gap between peer recommendations and company content is what makes UGC worth building into your marketing system.

 Practical examples